heptarch/heptarch.github.io/drafts/lingering.md

 <div style="text-align: right">— Odilon Redon</div>
 </div>

-Most nights, as I fall asleep, I close my eyes and see a rush of elaborate imagery, flickering like a rotoscope.
+Most nights, as I fall asleep, I see a rush of elaborate imagery, flickering like a rotoscope of the imagination before my eyes.
+Vivid details,

 <figure>
     <div style="text-align:center"><img src